↑

 1. Chop the parottas into small pieces.
 Keep aside.

-2. Heat oil, first temper fennel seeds then add add curry leaves, green chillies let it splutter.
+2. Heat oil, first temper fennel seeds then add add curry leaves, green chilies let it splutter.
 Then add ginger garlic paste, allow it to brown slightly.

-3. Now add onions, once it turns golden brown, add tomatoes when it turns mushy add turmeric, chilli and pepper powder.
+3. Now add onions, once it turns transparent, add tomatoes when it turns mushy add turmeric powder, chili powder, garam masala powder and pepper powder.
 Add required salt and mix well.

 • You can skip eggs and add any veggie of your choice.